‘Sports Illustrated’ Model Kate Bock Shows Off Toned And Tanned Derriere As She Sizzles In Sexy Black Bikini

 “Beautiful sun and beautiful you.”

 And this isn’t the first time in recent weeks that Kate has stripped down for the camera.
-As The Inquisitr shared earlier this week, Kate left little to the imagination in a photo when as she sported a tied white tee that shows off her killer abs.
+As The Inquisitr shared earlier this week, Kate left little to the imagination in a photo as she sported a tied white tee that shows off her killer abs.
 On the bottom, Bock sports a pair of nude undies and she looks stunning as she wears her hair down and curled along with a fresh face of makeup.

-Kate, who is now a seasoned Sports Illustrated swimsuit pro, recently opened up about how model’s personalities are just as important as their bodies are.
+Kate, who is now a seasoned Sports Illustrated swimsuit pro, recently opened up about how models’ personalities are just as important as their bodies are.

 “Everyone in the magazine has a different shape from each other, but I think they choose us to be in the magazine based on our personalities, how we speak, how we interact,” Bock told the publication.
 “I love SI for choosing girls based on their personality and what they have to offer as well as being a beautiful, beachy, bathing suit, happy person.”

-Bock is currently dating Cleveland Cavaliers star Kevin Love and one thing is for sure — he’s one lucky man!
+Bock is currently dating Cleveland Cavaliers star Kevin Love, and one thing is for sure — he’s one lucky man!